 Blackstrap molasses: Fantastic source of iron.

 Mayonnaise: Vegenaise tastes most like traditional mayo, Spectrum is a bit sweeter.
+You can also make your own.

 Bragg Liquid Aminos: Liquid protein concentrate, delicious soy-sauce taste.